wp-plugins/wp-youtube-lyte/readme.txt

 Copy it to /wp-content/plugins/lyte_helper.php and activate it in WordPress' plugin page.
 After that you can simple remove the one of the comment-sequences (double-slash) to activate one (or more) of the functions in there.

 = Problem with All In One Seo Pack =
 All in One SEO Pack be default generates a description which still has httpv-links in it.
-To remove those, you'll have to use lyte_helper.php (see above) and add lyte_filter_aioseop_description to the aioseop-filter in there.
+To remove those, you'll have to use (example code in) lyte_helper.php (see above) and add lyte_filter_aioseop_description to the aioseop-filter in there.

 = When I click on a LYTE video, a link to YouTube opens, what's up with that? = You probably added a link (<a href>)around the httpv-url.
 No link is needed, just the httpv-url.